Southampton stars Salisu, Djenepo and Diallo struggled during Ramadan – Hasenhuttl

 Southampton manager Ralph Hasenhuttl said Mohammed Salisu, Moussa Djenepo and Ibrahima Diallo struggled to make an impact during the Ramadan period.

-Ramadan is a holy month in the Islamic calendar and Muslim faithful are required to abstain from food and drinks from dawn to dusk for 30 days.
+Ramadan is a holy month in the Islamic calendar and Muslim faithful are required to abstain from food and drink from dawn to dusk for 30 days.

-It ended on Wednesday and the Austrian coach pointed out that this year’s fasting had more impact on his players than the previous ones.
+It ended on Wednesday and the Austrian coach pointed out that this year’s fasting had more of an impact on his players than the previous times.

 Editors' Picks